scarf-sh/scarf/README.md

 - Execution times
 - Sub-commands and flags that are passed on the command line

+Support your work by charging to use your package without sending these usage statistics.
+Just create and connect a Stripe account through Scarf and you can be making money from your work in minutes.

-You can gain all these insights without writing any code!
+The best part is that you can get all of these features without writing any code!
 You simply upload your package to Scarf.
-The end-user will install your package via `scarf` which installs your program inside a wrapper so that Scarf can capture your package's usage statistics.
+The end-user will install your package via `scarf` which installs your program inside a wrapper so that Scarf can capture your package's usage statistics or validate payment for additional features.

-Future work will be to allow you to charge users of your packages for installation, usage, and/or support.

 See the documentation at [https://docs.scarf.sh](https://docs.scarf.sh).